-The vaccine will then be given by injection into your arm and the vaccine site will be covered with a dressing.
+The vaccine will then be given by injection into your arm (or both arms if you are receiving 2 vaccines) and the vaccine site will be covered with a dressing.
 We will need to keep an eye on you in the waiting room of the department for 1 hour after the vaccine.
 After this period, observations will be checked again and the injection site inspected.
-You will then be given a thermometer, tape measure and an E-diary account to record all your symptoms and your temperature every day for 7 days after vaccination.
+You will then be given a thermometer, tape measure and an E-diary account (or paper diaries to be used as a back-up) to record all your symptoms and your temperature every day for 7 days after vaccination.
 After these 7 days we will ask you to record if you feel unwell or take any medications over the next 3 weeks.
 Overall the vaccination visit will take about two and a half hours.

-You will be asked to attend for a series of follow-up visits (lasting 15-30 minutes) as detailed in the table at the end of this information sheet.
-Volunteers will come for a short visit two days after vaccination to ensure everything is fine, to check their symptoms, the injection site and to have blood tests done.
+You will be asked to attend for a series of follow-up visits (lasting 15-30 minutes) as detailed in the diagram above.

+The volunteers will come for a short visit two days after vaccination to ensure everything is fine, to check their symptoms, the injection site and to have blood tests done.
 A similar format will be followed for the visit taking place one week after vaccination.

-There will be further follow-up visits and these will vary depending on which group you are allocated to.
-Participants in groups 1-3 will receive a single dose of the vaccine and will be expected to attend a total of 9 visits.
-Volunteers in groups 4-5 will receive 2 doses of the vaccine and will be expected to attend a total of 15 visits in Group 4 and 14 visits in Group 5.
-At these visits we will check your observations, take a blood sample, and review your completed E-diary.
+There will be further follow-up visits as in the diagram above.
+At 14 days and 4, 8, 12 and 26 weeks after vaccination we will check your observations, take a blood sample, and review your completed E-diary.
 During the course of the trial you may be asked to attend for an extra visit, for example, if a blood test needs to be repeated.
 You will be compensated for the time and inconvenience of any extra visits.
-After the last visit, trial participation is complete
+After the last visit, trial participation is complete.